Seth Meyers: Early life and education

-His paternal grandfather was an Ashkenazi Jewish emigrant from Kalvarija near Marijampolė in modern-day Lithuania.
-The rest of his ancestry is Czech, Austrian, Croatian (from his paternal grandmother), Swedish (from his maternal grandfather), English, and German.
-Meyers discovered on the show Finding Your Roots that his family's original surname, Trakianski, was changed by his great-grandfather to Meyers, after his own father Mejer Trakianski.
+Meyers's paternal grandfather was an Ashkenazi Jewish immigrant from Kalvarija near Marijampolė in modern-day Lithuania.
+The rest of Seth's ancestry is Czech, Austrian, Croatian (from his paternal grandmother), Swedish (from his maternal grandfather), English, and German.
+Seth discovered on the show Finding Your Roots that his family's original surname, Trakianski, was changed by his great-grandfather to Meyers, after his own father Mejer Trakianski.

-Meyers attended Edgewood Elementary in Okemos.
-He graduated from Manchester High School West in New Hampshire.
-He graduated in 1996 from Northwestern University in Evanston (the town of his birth), where he became a member of the fraternity Phi Gamma Delta.
+Seth Meyers attended Edgewood Elementary School in Okemos.
+He graduated from Manchester High School West in Manchester, New Hampshire.
+He graduated in 1996 from Northwestern University in Evanston, where he was in the Phi Gamma Delta fraternity.
 His college roommate was fellow actor Peter Grosz.
-He majored in film and television production.
-In 2011, he was the Grand Marshal for the school's homecoming parade.
+Meyers majored in film and television production.
+In 2011, he was the grand marshal for the school's homecoming parade.
 In 2016, he delivered the commencement address at Northwestern's graduation.

 Career

-While attending college at Northwestern University, Meyers began performing improv comedy as a member of the Northwestern University improv sketch group Mee-Ow Show.
+While a student at Northwestern University, Meyers began performing improv comedy as a member of the university's improv sketch group Mee-Ow Show.
 He continued his career at ImprovOlympic with the group Preponderate as well as overseas as a cast member of Boom Chicago, an English language improv troupe based in Amsterdam, where his brother was also a cast member.
-When a Boom Chicago show he developed was mounted in Chicago, he was noticed by Saturday Night Live talent scouts and invited to audition.
+Seth references living in Amsterdam during Late Night with Seth Meyers.
+When a Boom Chicago show he developed was mounted in Chicago, Saturday Night Live talent scouts noticed him and invited to audition for SNL.